nus-cs2113-AY2021S2/ip/README.md

 # Arthur User Guide
 &nbsp;

 Arthur is an interactive task-manager.
 He can be *sceptical* from time to time.
-Nevertheless, if you manage to earn his trust, he will be *amiable* towards you. :wink:
+Nevertheless, if you manage to earn his trust, he will be *amiable* towards you.

 &nbsp;